CosmWasm/sylvia-book/src/basics/good-practices.md

 ```

 The [`cfg_attr`](https://doc.rust-lang.org/reference/conditional-compilation.html#the-cfg_attr-attribute)
-attribute is a conditional compilation attribute, similar to the `cfg` we used before for
+is a conditional compilation attribute, similar to the `cfg` we used before for
 the test.
 It expands to the given attribute if the condition expands to true.
 In our case - it would
 expand to nothing if the feature "library" is enabled, or it would expand just to `#[entry_point]`
 in another case.